markedjs/marked/docs/USING_PRO.md

 * The `walkTokens` option is a function that will be called to post-process every token before rendering.

-* The `extensions` option is an array of objects that can contain additional custom `renderer` and `tokenizer` steps that will execute before any of the default parsing logic occurs.
+* The `extensions` option is an array of **TokenizerAndRendererExtension** objects that can contain additional custom `renderer` and `tokenizer` steps that will execute before any of the default parsing logic occurs.

 Importantly, ensure that the extensions are only added to `marked` once (ie in the global scope of a regular JavaScript or TypeScript module).
 If they are added in a function that is called repeatedly, or in the JS for an HTML component in a library such as Svelte, your extensions will be added repeatedly, eventually causing a recursion error.
 If you cannot prevent the code from being run repeatedly, you should create a [Marked instance](/using_advanced#instance) so that your extensions are stored independently from the global instance Marked provides.